-- O Adoptive cell therapy differs from monoclonal antibodies in that the lymphocytes are directly harvested from the patient and multiplied in a lab.
-These cells can be modified, augmented, and then administered to the patient as a form of immune cellular therapy against the cancer. - O Chimeric antigen cell therapy (CAR-T) is a personalized therapy in which a patient's own immune cells are removed from the patient's body, genetically reprogrammed, then infused back into the patient to identify and attack their cancer as a one-time treatment.
+- Tumor-infiltrating lymphocyte (TIL) therapy differs from monoclonal antibodies in that the lymphocytes are directly harvested from the patient and multiplied in a lab.
+These cells can be modified, augmented, and then administered to the patient as a form of immune cellular therapy against the cancer. - Chimeric antigen cell therapy (CAR-T) is a personalized therapy in which a patient's own immune cells are removed from the patient's body, genetically reprogrammed, then infused back into the patient to identify and attack their cancer as a one-time treatment.

-• Cancer vaccines
+• Cancer Vaccines

-- O Most vaccines are given to prevent a disease (including some viruses that can cause cancer), but cancer treatment vaccines are given after a person has been diagnosed with cancer to help increase the body's ability to fight tumor growth, limit the spread of cancer cells, and reduce the risk of recurrence. - Vaccines are another form of immunotherapy, and many are in development.
+- Most vaccines are given to prevent a disease (including some viruses that can cause cancer), but cancer treatment vaccines are given after a person has been diagnosed with cancer to help increase the body's ability to fight tumor growth, limit the spread of cancer cells, and reduce the risk of recurrence. - Vaccines are another form of immunotherapy, and many are in development.
 Peptide vaccines are based on stimulating an immune response against a protein commonly present on certain cancer cells.
-Dendritic cell vaccines are a type of cell-based therapy and require removal of the cells that present proteins to the immune system (called dendritic cells).
-These extracted dendritic cells can then be activated and programmed to recognize cancer cells based on common cancer proteins. - O Vaccines may be personalized, using tissue from a person's individual cancer and combined with substances in a lab to develop a vaccine tailored to their immune system.
+Dendritic cell vaccines are a type of cell-based therapy and require obtaining the cells that present proteins to the immune system (called dendritic cells) by filtering them from the patient's blood.
+These extracted dendritic cells are activated and programmed to recognize cancer cells based on common cancer proteins, then returned to the patient. - Vaccines may be personalized, using tissue from a person's individual cancer combined with substances in a lab to develop a vaccine tailored to their immune system.

-• Non-specific immunotherapies (cytokines)
+• Non-Specific Immunotherapies (Cytokine Therapy)

-- O Some immunotherapy drugs and proteins don't target cancer cells specifically, but instead boost the immune system, leading it to a better response to cancer cells.
-The cytokines (interleukins and interferons) are capable of activating a broad array of immune cells with the potential benefit of fighting infections or cancer. - O Cytokines are given most often in combination with other treatments such as chemotherapy or radiation therapy, but they can be administered as the primary treatment.
+- Some immunotherapy drugs and proteins don't target cancer cells specifically, but instead boost the immune system, leading it to a better response to cancer cells.
+Cytokine therapy harnesses cytokines, which are small signaling proteins that play an important role in the body's immune response.
+The cytokines (interleukins and interferons) are capable of activating a broad array of immune cells with the potential benefit of fighting infections or cancer. - o Cytokines are given most often in combination with other treatments such as chemotherapy or radiation therapy, but they can be administered as the primary treatment.

-• T-cell promoters
+• T-Cell Promoters